testndev/spec-examples-parser/readme.md

     √ Our_App says "Hello Édouard!" to "édouard" in "english" √ Our_App says "¡Hola Rosa!" to "ROSA" in "spanish"
 ```

+> You can find more detailed samples in https://github.com/testndev/spec-examples-parser-samples.
+They are ready to be executed!

 ## Development